 Besides hands-on volunteering, our RV Care-A-Vanners have become Habitat advocates.
 Many donate not only funds, but their time to speak to churches, civic groups and the media about the importance of safe, affordable housing and the results of poor living conditions.
 Additionally, some have even organized fundraising teams or sponsored entire houses.

-The RV Care-A-Vanner program is proud to have the Winnebago Industries Foundation as a lead supporter of the 30th Anniversary Build and Rally and the program's Disaster Response deployments.
+The RV Care-A-Vanner program is proud to have the Winnebago Industries Foundation as a lead supporter of the program’s Disaster Rebuild Team deployments.

 Donate to the RV Care-A-Vanner program